 You can check the progress of your application at any time simply by logging back into your online application.

-If we need to contact you we will do so by email, so please make sure that you check the email account you used for your application, and that this account is set to trust messages coming from @shef.ac.uk and @sheffield.ac.uk addresses.
+If we need to contact you we'll do so by email, so please make sure that you check the email account you used for your application, and that this account is set to trust messages coming from @shef.ac.uk and @sheffield.ac.uk addresses.
 You may wish to add firstname.lastname@example.org to your address book to avoid important messages being marked as spam.

 If you change your email address, please let us know by emailing us at email@example.com, including your full name and applicant number.